-The evaluation breakdown is as follows:
+The Candidate evaluations breakdown as followed:

 The leadership grade is based on practical application events and staff observation.
 Evaluations are based on command presence, communication skills, decision making, and leading subordinates.
 Leadership is evaluated using the following events and opportunities: